 This sheltered, fine sand beach is easy to get to with a pushchair or wheelchair from the very large car-park and is equipped with showers, a volleyball area, a children's roundabout and an array of seafront restaurants.
 Lifeguards are on duty all day from the beginning to June until early September.

 Each year in spring, the Plage du Verdon hosts a Festival de cerfs-volants (Kite Festival), which attracts international kite-makers and enthusiasts from all over the world, from Brazil and Canada to Turkey and Malaysia.

 It includes kite-making and kite-flying workshops and sales of kites too.
-In 2013 the Kite Festival, now in its eighth year, takes place from 20-21 April.
+In 2013 the Kite Festival took place from 20-21 April.

 To reach Verdon beach, drive north out of Marseille along the A55 motorway to Junction 8 (signposted to Carry le Rouet).
 Then continue on the road as far as Verdon.